thraxil/spokehub/README.md

 [![Build Status](https://travis-ci.org/thraxil/spokehub.svg?branch=master)](https://travis-ci.org/thraxil/spokehub)

-# Updates
+# Spokehub Website

-### We're running with grunt, bower, and bourbon now.
-It'll help keep the frontend more organized and the repos smaller.

-When you open the repo for the first time run
+### Grunt, Bower, and Bourbon

+Installing for the first time on a new machine make sure you have [node](http://nodejs.org/) and [bourbon](http://bourbon.io/) installed.

+run
     npm install
     bower install

-in the terminal.

-install bourbon with

-    gem install bourbon
+    bourbon install

+once installed, use grunt in the root directory to run tasks for sass compile.

+    grunt

+will run a compile and listen for saves of scss files.